Sumitro

-Sumitro or Soemitro (13 January 1927 - 10 May 1998) was a prominent Indonesian general in the early years of General Suharto's New Order before suddenly falling from grace in January 1974 after the Malari incident.
+Sumitro Sastrodihardjo (Note: Under the old Van Ophuijsen Spelling System his first name was spelled as Soemitro.)
+(13 January 1927 – 10 May 1998) was a prominent Indonesian general in the early years of General Suharto's New Order before suddenly falling from grace in January 1974 after the Malari incident.

 Early life

 Sumitro was born in Probolinggo, East Java on 13 January 1925.
 His father worked as a cashier for the Gending Sugar Factory and was also an activist with the Indonesian National Party whilst his mother was a housewife.
 As a child, Sumitro grew up at a Pesantren.
 During the Japanese occupation of the Dutch East Indies, Sumitro joined the Defenders of the Motherland Army (PETA), an auxiliary force set up by the Japanese Imperial Army which consisted of Indonesians with the intention of assisting them should the United States invade Java.
 Sumitro undertook basic training in Bogor and developed a reputation as a cadet who regularly broke the rules.
 By 1944, Sumitro had achieved enough to have been appointed a PETA platoon commander at his hometown of Probolinggo.